AleksandrosD/EyesX/README.md

 ## Why I Built EyesX

-I built EyesX based on real-world experience.
+I built EyesX based on real-world experience (vibe coded it).

 While working as a building manager, I noticed a recurring problem: security personnel were responsible for monitoring multiple camera feeds for long periods of time, and human attention naturally drops.
 Guards would sometimes get distracted (phones, conversations, fatigue), and as a result, important events were missed.